 - a) Reserved - b) For interfering with, turning off or otherwise preventing timing and tracking devices from performing as designed.
 Refer SSR 317 [v]. - c) Non-use of environmental mats in the DSP area.
 Refer SSR 316 [ii] iv). - d) Non-use of environmental mats by vehicles at the designated route refuel points.
-Refer SSR 316 [ii] iv). - e) Second offence for misdemeanour or transgression in terms of SSR 317 [v]. - f) For contravening the refuelling procedures and regulations.
-Refer SSR 316 [iii]

-[vii] Sixty (60) Minutes
+Refer SSR 316 [ii] iv). - e) Second offence for misdemeanour or transgression in terms of SSR 317 [v]. - f) For contravening the refueling procedures and regulations.
+Refer SSR 316 [iii] - g) For overtaking in a neutral zone.
+Refer SSR 308 ii] Sixty (60) Minutes

 - a) Reserved - b) For missing, failing to stop at a Route Check/Timing Control or complete a timecard and/or hand the timecard to the controller or ignoring a control official's instruction.
-Refer A 306 [i], [iii] and SSR 308. - c) For overtaking in speed control section.
-Refer SSR 306 [iv] g). - d) For failure to complete documentation and/or scrutineering by the closing times stipulated in the SR's.
-Refer SSR 300 [iv] b).
+Refer A 306 [i], [iii] and SSR 308. - c) Reserved. - d) For failure to complete documentation and/or scrutineering by the closing times stipulated in the SR's.
+Refer SSR 300 [vi] b).